Sooner Snacks: The Americans arrive

 Rowntree Mackintosh announced in January 1988 that they would be pulling out of the crisp and snack market, with sales not only at Sooner down, but also a £1 million reduction at its US division Tom's Foods.
 The business was sold to US food producer Borden Inc. in April 1988 for an fee of £43 million with the business being renamed Sooner Snacks in May.
 Sooner's sales at this time were reportedly $75 million a year.
 This was Borden's first investment in the UK snack market, and stated Sooner would remain a standalone business.
 During 1988, Sooner's won the Golden Bull award from the Plain English Campaign, awarded for doubletalk and jargon.
 It was given for the company's response to a letter from a customer asking why their crisps were purple.
 The response read:

+Potato Varieties with pigmented skins owe their colour to anthrocyians dissolved in the cell sap of the periderm and cells of the peripheral cortex....
+It is difficult to say whether this is due to a process of active migration of the anthrocyian from the periderm and cortex or to the primary protection within the flesh of the tubar.

 In 1990, Sooner announced lower sales due to increased competition and weak demand, and the factory was modernised and refurbished.
 Sooner Snacks announced in December 1990, that they had a turnover of £57 million with pre-tax profits of £3.9 million.
 The effects of the British recession which caused weak demand for snacks lead to the company making 400 people redundant in 1991.